 Discrimination law isn't doing much to disrupt hierarchies.
 Because courts moved from focusing on discriminatory impact to intent, it's no wonder women experience bullying at work more than men.
 And Rudin's reported mistreatment was no exception.

 "Mr. Rudin was especially hard on female assistants, according to nearly a dozen former employees, chastising and firing them with greater frequency.
 Ms. Rugo said Mr. Rudin was more likely to chat with male interns, and more likely to demand that female interns clean the conference room," explained the reporters.

 Reporters added that Rudin left investors with the popular show "Hello, Dolly!" with a tiny profit and lack of transparency with financial data as he was believed to pay Bette Midler and himself generously.
 A marketing firm also claims Rudin owes them $6 million according to the article.

 The Rudin employee handbook includes strict rules of conduct, including that co-workers must treat each other with “patience, respect and consideration.”

 But we know culture is top-down, and when the rules don't apply to the head boss, the words become a cover-up.
-The reporters mentioned that using a font other than Rudin's preferred font and spelling errors set off rage in Rudin, calling people stupid, losers, and hopeless and throwing things at walls and workers.
+The reporters mentioned that using a font other than Rudin's preferred font and spelling errors set off rage in Rudin, who called employees stupid, losers, and hopeless and threw things at walls and workers.
 Employees had to plan for the rage by having back-up personal phones and computers for when he'd break them.

 Rudin used nondisclosure agreements to get away with his serial abuse, preventing employees from revealing his behaviors in interviews and investors from making negative remarks about him.